obiyoag/care_2025_pages/_pages/track_pages/track5.md

 ## Motivation
 <!-- Cardiovascular diseases (CVDs), recognized by the WHO as the leading cause of death globally<d-cite key="whs1"></d-cite>, necessitate precise morphological and pathological quantification through segmentation of crucial cardiac structures from medical images<d-cite key="whs2"></d-cite>. demand precise morphological and pathological assessments through the segmentation of key cardiac structures from medical images.
 This task aims to achieve whole heart segmentation (WHS), including the extraction of individual substructures such as the left ventricle (LV), right ventricle (RV), left atrium (LA), right atrium (RA), left ventricular myocardium (Myo), ascending aorta (AO), entire aorta, and pulmonary artery (PA).
 Automated WHS faces several challenges, including variability in heart shape throughout the cardiac cycle, clinical artifacts such as motion blur and poor contrast-to-noise ratios, as well as domain shifts across multi-center datasets and differing imaging modalities like CT and MRI. -->

 Cardiovascular diseases (CVDs), as the leading cause of death globally<d-cite key="whs1"></d-cite>, necessitate precise morphological and pathological quantification through segmentation of crucial cardiac structures from medical images<d-cite key="whs2"></d-cite>.
 However, whole heart segmentation (WHS) faces challenges including heart shape variability during the cardiac cycle, clinical artifacts like motion and poor contrast-to-noise ratio, as well as domain shifts in multi-center data and the distinct modalities of CT and MRI.
-The WHS++ track serves to inspire innovative solutions in the realms of biomedical imaging and computer vision, striving to overcome these challenges and advance automated WHS for enhanced understanding and treatment of CVDs.
+The WHS track serves to inspire innovative solutions in the realms of biomedical imaging and computer vision, striving to overcome these challenges and advance automated WHS for enhanced understanding and treatment of CVDs.

 ## Task
 {% include figure.liquid loading="eager" path="/assets/img/whs.png" class="img-fluid" zoomable=true caption="Figure 1.
-Overview of the WHS++ track" %}
+Overview of the WHS track" %}

 <!-- This task seeks to inspire innovative solutions in biomedical imaging and computer vision, addressing these challenges to advance automated WHS.
 The ultimate goal is to enhance the understanding and treatment of CVDs through accurate and robust segmentation methods.
 In addition to the data from CARE 2024, we have added newly collected CT images from patients with atrial fibrillation.
 The inclusion of these new cases enhances the diversity and clinical relevance of the dataset, offering a broader spectrum of anatomical and pathological variations.
 The specific  substructures, each associated with a unique label value, are: